francescabassi/webpack-tutorial/README.md

 # WEBPACK TUTORIAL - STEP 1 - Getting Started

-This is a step by step tutorial to show how set up a React project using Webpack.
+In this first step we set up the project structure and the initial files to start the configuration.

 ## Setup